 Where to Stay in Tromso

-Thon Hotel Polar – Located in the centre of Tromso, this hotel is perfect for mid-rage travellers visiting this northern Norwegian city.
-They have a number of hip rooms to choose from and there is breakfast available each morning.
+Thon Hotel Polar – Located in the centre of Tromso, this mid-range hotel has a number of hip rooms to choose from and there is breakfast available each morning.

 Scandic Ishavshotel – This 4-star hotel is a fantastic option if you’re looking for a high-end place to stay when visiting Tromso.
 They have a number of plush rooms to choose from along with breakfast and an on-site restaurant.